 I am very well aware that Scotland is my home country and exploring it may seem a bit odd however, there are so many hidden gems that I am yet to see and what better way to share them than in a blog post.

-I thought I would start a mini series on the blog that is purely focussed on showcasing lovely spots around Scotland.
-Not that I am made of money or will be travelling a lot (however if anyone wants to fund that sorta thing feel free to get in contact (I am sort of joking, secretly sorta not).
-Instead I’ll be posting about spots I find on a basis of spontaneity, so enjoy!
+I thought I would start a mini series that is purely focussed on showcasing lovely spots around Scotland.
+I’ll be posting about spots I find on the basis of spontaneity, so enjoy!

 Dornoch is a town situated an hour from Inverness.
 It is especially quaint and picturesque with their town centre being immaculately looked after.
 Filled with cute little restaurants and quirky shops, a day in Dornoch is a day well spent.

 Each time I go to Dornoch something new has opened and with the current situation there is never a better time to support small independent businesses.

 Dornoch’s charity shop game is not one to be scoffed at.
 As of my knowledge they have two (who stock clothes, accessories, home goods etc.) and they are both worth a look.
 Unfortunately the one in the church is shut at the moment because of Covid but when it reopens I highly recommend giving it a try; I found a second hand mens Ralph Lauren polo shirt for £10 on my last visit.

 The next one (and the charity shop that features in these photos) is the Highland Hospice.
 I am not sure who curates the items for the shop but the layout and vintage charm of the place makes it an extra special experience.